dhis2/dhis2-docs/src/user/scheduling.md

 Disabled users will no longer be able to log into the system.

-The _Reminder days before_ parameter can be set to send a reminder email to those users that are about to expire in within the number of days set.
+The _Reminder days before_ parameter can be set to send a reminder email to those users the specified number of days before their account is due to expire.
 If the value is not set (blank) no reminder is sent.